In almost any scenario ai to cdr conversion relates to transformation of Adobe Illustrator graphics to CorelDraw.

 CorelDraw supports Adobe Illustrator .ai graphics files and users can use it to both import and export it to CDR format.
 Which means that it should be pretty easy to open and import .ai graphics and simply save it as Corel .cdr file format using the File ► Save as.. function.
 (Currently written for CorelDraw X8.)

-There are various versions of .ai file format and .cdr format too.
-For best results we recommend to use latest versions of CorelDraw or Adobe Illustrator.
+Different versions of AI and CDR format exists, for the best results we recommend to use latest versions of CorelDraw or Adobe Illustrator.
 Older versions of CorelDraw have limited support for newer versions of Adobe Illustrator file format and supported only older versions of this graphic format.

-- You can achieve ai to cdr conversion also through conversion to EPS file format.
+- You can likely convert ai to cdr also through conversion to EPS file format.
 Save your Illustrator artwork or graphic document to .eps file format and then open this eps exported file in CorelDraw.
 It should work.
 Make sure to convert all text objects to curves.

 - Second choice would be to export from Illustrator as .wmf vector files (Windows Meta File Format).
 Then use CorelDraw to import the the .wmf file with everything intact, except for filters.